 In any case, if you wish to know about your installed BIOS (Full form – Basic Input/Output System) version of your computer’s motherboard you might be aware of the old method of checking it manually by restarting your computer.
 That is the most time taking and boring method of finding your installed BIOS version.

-2. System Information Tool
+1] Using System Information

 The System Information tool concerned with Windows 10 permits you to identify the installed version of your BIOS.
 So first of all, you have to bring the System Information tool on your Computer screen.
 And to launch it